Real-world tested VPN reviews you can trust

 It protects you from people snooping on your internet activity, especially on public Wi-Fi.
 But it won’t stop viruses or scam websites pretending to be real ones.
 For more complete protection, you still need antivirus software and smart online habits.

-We cover the limits and strengths of VPNs in our guide to What a VPN Protects You From.
+We cover the limits and strengths of VPNs in our guide to What does a VPN Hide.

 The Reality: